pmoorey/articles/network-monitoring-agent-google-cloud.md

 ## Overview

-This article provides a basic framework for building a remote network monitoring agent and using Google Cloud to ingest the data, visualize it and manage the overall solution.
+This article provides a super basic framework for building a remote network monitoring agent and using Google Cloud to ingest the data, visualize it and manage the overall solution.
 The goal for building this was to learn about various cloud-native features in Google Cloud.

 ## Objectives